 A spinning circle indicates a job is in process

-A circle with a white background and a green checkmark indicates a job has completed with errors.
+A circle with a white background and a green checkmark indicates a job has been completed with errors.

 Share files errors

-If you see a circle with a white background and green checkmark () next to a Share files job, that means an error occurred while sharing.
+If you see a circle with a white background and green checkmark () next to a Share files job, it means an error occurred while sharing.
 One or some of your students may not have received a file.